 Thanks for visiting my webpage!
 My name is Chris Kennedy, and I’m honored to serve as the State Representative for Colorado House District 23.
 In November 2018, I was re-elected and I am excited to begin my second term in the State House.
-I am humbled by the support from so many of you who elected me on November 8, 2016.
+I am humbled by the support from so many of you who elected me.

 I grew up in Colorado Springs and felt very fortunate to have a loving and supportive family, a great public education, and many opportunities to enjoy Colorado’s natural beauty through camping trips in the summer and ski weekends in the winter.
 I stayed in Colorado for college and attended the University of Colorado at Boulder where I received my Bachelor of Architectural Engineering in 2002.